Developing, Translating, and Enacting Nutrition Science Through Partnership

 - All Life Stages

-- The Food and Nutrition Service (FNS) and its partners at the U.S. Department of Health and Human Services regularly update the Dietary Guidelines for Americans (DGA)—which forms the basis of Federal nutrition policy, education, outreach, and food assistance—to reflect the latest nutrition science.
-The 2025–2030 edition of the DGA will be released by the end of 2025.
-As we work toward that goal, we recognize that American dietary guidance has historically been built on a population-wide approach, with little distinction between the needs of specific subpopulations and life stages.
-Therefore, we are exploring existing opportunities and new research investments to enhance our understanding of the diversity of nutritional needs and their relationship to health.
+- The USDA Food and Nutrition Service (FNS) and its partners at the U.S. Department of Health and Human Services (HHS) regularly update the Dietary Guidelines for Americans (DGAs)—which forms the basis of Federal nutrition policy, education, outreach, and food assistance—to reflect the latest nutrition science.
+The 2025–2030 edition of the DGAs will be released by the end of 2025.

-- USDA and HHS developed the 2020–2025 Dietary Guidelines for Americans.
-The USDA’s Nutrition Evidence Systematic Review (NESR) team supports the Dietary Guidelines Advisory Committee in conducting systematic reviews of the literature to help form the science-base of the guidelines.
+- The USDA’s Nutrition Evidence Systematic Review (NESR) team within the FNS Center for Nutrition Policy and Promotion supports the Dietary Guidelines Advisory Committee in conducting systematic reviews of the literature to help form the science-base of the guidelines.

-- The Food and Nutrition Service (FNS) continues to make public-use datasets for its major studies available to the research community and works with its intra-departmental partner agencies such as the Research, Education, and Economics (REE) mission area of USDA, and inter-governmental partner agencies such as the U.S. Department of Health and Human Services (HHS) to support additional policy-focused analysis and demonstration work to advance nutrition security through the Federal nutrition assistance programs.
+- The USDA Food and Nutrition Service (FNS) makes public-use datasets for its major studies available to the research community.
+FNS partners with agencies such as the Research, Education, and Economics (REE) mission area of USDA and the U.S. Department of Health and Human Services (HHS) to support additional policy-focused analysis and demonstration work to advance nutrition security through the Federal nutrition assistance programs.

-- The USDA Agricultural Research Service supports the development of dietary guidance for all subpopulations, especially infants, children, underserved, and populations at increased risk of chronic disease.
+- The USDA Agricultural Research Service (ARS) supports the development of dietary guidance for all subpopulations, especially infants, children, underserved populations and populations at increased risk of chronic disease.
 ARS also maintains a database of the nutritional composition of approximately 500,000 foods commonly consumed by Americans.
 The database is publicly accessible and used by government agencies, the food industry, and the public.

-Translating the latest DGAs into information consumers can use
+Translating the latest DGA into information consumers can use

 - School-Age Children